 - Repeat with more layers, if desired.

-Note: if you don’t let it dry completely between layers, snowman will get moldy.
+Note: if you don’t let it dry completely between layers, the snowman will get moldy.

 Copy our decorations or invent your own.
-I think our snowmen are awfully cute, if I can say so myself.
-Baby turned out a bit grumpy perhaps.
+I think our snowmen are awfully cute if I can say so myself.
+The baby turned out a bit grumpy perhaps.